mamariomiamo/docu-trial/docs/hardware/px4-firmware/px4-toolchain-installation-setup.md

 ---
 hide_title: true
-sidebar_label: PX4 Toolchian & Setup
+sidebar_label: Toolchain Installation & Setup
 ---

-# PX4 Toolchain & Setup
+# Toolchain & Setup

 ## Toolchain installation

-It is recommended to use Liux machine for PX4 development as it takes **excruciatingly** long time to compile in Windows.
+It is recommended to use Liux machine for PX4 development as it takes :fire:**excruciatingly**:fire: long time to compile in Windows.

 If you have Ubuntu 18.04 installed, go ahead to this [link](https://dev.px4.io/master/en/setup/dev_env_linux_ubuntu.html).

+> **Note** Instructions below are based on the PX4 firmware master branch.
+To work with different branches, simply toggle between the branches at the top of the dev guide side bar.

 Download the two scripts: "[ubuntu.sh](https://raw.githubusercontent.com/PX4/Firmware/master/Tools/setup/ubuntu.sh)" and "[ubuntu_sim_ros_melodic.sh](https://raw.githubusercontent.com/PX4/Devguide/master/build_scripts/ubuntu_sim_ros_melodic.sh)" to install Gazebo 9, jMAVSim simuilator and NuttX/Pixhawk tools.